CharlesTaylor7/open-weather-dashboard/README.md

 This is a dashboard that uses Open Weather API to display weather conditions for nearly any city in the world.

+This project is deployed to github pages: https://charlestaylor7.github.io/open-weather-dashboard

 ## CI/CD
 Continuous Integration is implemented through Github actions.